WTO chief Roberto Azevedo to depart a year early

 The 62-year-old Brazilian has been director-general since 2013 and is serving a second term that was due to conclude at the end of August 2021.

-Azevedo said that he had taken a "personal decision" after talking with his family and that his move was not due to health reasons or because of specific political ambitions.
+Azevedo said he had taken a "personal decision" after talking with his family and that his move was not due to health reasons or specific political ambitions.

-According to the text of an address to the WTO's members, Azevedo said he thought it was also in the best interests of the organisation.
+In a text of remarks to the WTO's members, Azevedo said he thought it was also in the best interests of the organisation.

-"As members start to shape the WTO's agenda for the new post-COVID realities, they should do so with a new director-general," he told a virtual meeting of national members on Thursday afternoon.
+"As members start to shape the WTO's agenda for the new post-COVID realities, they should do so with a new director-general," he told a virtual WTO meeting on Thursday afternoon.

-His departure comes at a testing period for the 25-year-old body, which has seen its role in settling disputes undermined after its Appellate Body was paralysed in December by Washington's decision to block the appointment of judges.
+His departure comes as the 25-year-old body's role in settling disputes has been undermined after its Appellate Body was paralysed in December by Washington's decision to block the appointment of judges.

 "We've been treated very badly," he said.
 "They treat China as a developing nation.
 Therefore China gets a lot of the benefits that the U.S. doesn't get."